 Ocracoke to Buxton, 26 miles.
-Today’s ride is short to allow plenty of time for exploring the coast.
-Take time to dip your toes and wheels in the waves, and to snap lots of photos!
+Today’s short ride allows plenty of time for exploring the coast.
+Take time to dip your toes and wheels in the waves, and snap some photos!
 Our overnight location in Buxton is just a short ride from the Cape Hatteras Lighthouse; the unusual black-and-white “spiral” paint job makes it the most iconic of North Carolina’s many lighthouses.

 Buxton to Nags Head, 48 miles.
-Windswept beaches, pristine marshes, and sun-dappled waters mark today’s ride through the Cape Hatteras National Seashore, with endless photo opportunities — so make sure your camera’s batteries are charged as we make our way to the popular beach town of Nags Head!
+Windswept beaches, pristine marshes, and sun-dappled waters mark today’s ride through the Cape Hatteras National Seashore.
+With endless photo opportunities — so make sure your camera’s batteries are charged –– we'll make our way to the popular beach town of Nags Head!
 After dinner, we may want to visit Jockey’s Ridge, the largest sand dune on the East Coast, or enjoy a stroll along one of the town’s three piers to admire the rows of historic cottages overlooking the sea.

 Layover day, Nags Head.
-There’s so much to see and do in Nags Head, we’ll take a full day to explore!
-Whether beach combing, snorkling, dolphin watching, hiking, shopping, or eating we’re sure to have a real Outer Banks experience.
+Since we'll find so much to see and do in Nags Head, we’ll take a full day to explore!
+Whether beach combing, snorkeling, dolphin watching, hiking, shopping, or eating, we’re sure to have a real Outer Banks experience.

 Kitty Hawk to Elizabeth City, 53 miles.
 Winding our way back to the Inner Banks, we’ll finish back in Elizabeth City where our adventure began only eight days earlier.
 The Outer Banks will send us home with new friends, great stories, and a newfound sense of appreciation for the history and beauty of this special region of the country.